Front Range focus of CREJ conference on Oct. 19

 Panelists:

-- And Peter Scoville – Principal, Cushman & Wakefield – Colorado Springs Commercial.
+- Peter Scoville – principal, Cushman & Wakefield – Colorado Springs Commercial

 Castle Rock